expectocode/telegram-export/README.md

   metadata.
 This allows things like user bios, channel descriptions and profile pictures.
-    - Pinned messages (dump kind of supports this, but only by saving a message replying to the pinned messaging with text 'pinned the message')
+    - Pinned messages (dump kind of supports this, but only by saving a message replying to the pinned message with text 'pinned the message')

 - Planned features which dump does not support (incomplete list):
     - participant lists